7shi/dante-la-el/Inferno/MT/compare-en.md

 But in order to treat of the good that there I found,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">8</td><td>
-but in order to discuss of the good that I found there,
+but to speak of the good that I found there,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">8</td><td>
 but to treat of the good that I found there,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">8</td><td>
-but to treat of the good which I found there,
+but to treat of the good that I found there,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">8</td><td>
-But in order to speak of the good that I found there,
+but in order to treat of the good that I found there,
 </td></tr>
 <tr><td>DeepL</td><td align="right">8</td><td>
 But to treat of the good that I found there,